-'''

-nispGraphXRouteTable OBJECT-TYPE

-SYNTAX

-SEQUENCE OF NLSPGraphXRouteEntry

-ACCESS

-not-accessible

-STATUS

-mandatory

-DESCRIPTION "This table contains the information about the XRoutes

-associated with a node in the graph."

-::= {nlspGraph 4}

-nlspGraphXRouteEntry OBJECT-TYPE

-NLSPGraphXRouteEntry

-SYNTAX

-ACCESS

-not-accessible

-STATUS

-mandatory

-DESCRIPTION "Each entry in the table contains the information for one

-XRoute associated with the node."

-INDEX

-nlspGraphXRouteSysInstance,

-nlspGraphXRouteNLSPID.

-nlspGraphXRouteNetNum

-::= {nlspGraphXRouteTable 1}

-NLSPGraphXRouteEntry ::= SEQUENCE {

-nlspGraphXRouteSysInstance

-INTEGER.

-nlspGraphXRouteNLSPID

-NLSPID,

-nlspGraphXRouteNetNum

-NetNumber.

-nlspGraphXRouteCost

-INTEGER,

-nlspGraphXRouteHopCount

-INTEGER

-}

-nlspGraphXRouteSysInstance OBJECT-TYPE

-SYNTAX

-INTEGER

-ACCESS

-read-only

-STATUS

-mandatory

-DESCRIPTION "The unique identifier of the instance of NLSP and IPX...

-(via ipxSysInstance) to which this entry corresponds."

-::= {nlspGraphXRouteEntry 1}

-nlspGraphXRouteNLSPID OBJECT-TYPE

-NLSPID

-SYNTAX

-ACCESS

-read-only

-STATUS

-mandatory

-DESCRIPTION "The NLSP ID of the node."

-::= {nlspGraphXRouteEntry 2}

-nlspGraphXRouteNetNum OBJECT-TYPE

-SYNTAX

-NetNumber

-ACCESS

-read-only

-STATUS

-mandatory

-DESCRIPTION "The IPX network number of the XRoute's destination."

-::= {nlspGraphXRouteEntry 3}

-nlspGraphXRouteCost OBJECT-TYPE

-SYNTAX

-INTEGER

-ACCESS

-read-only

-STATUS

-mandatory

-DESCRIPTION "The cost to reach the XRoute's destination."

-::= {nlspGraphXRouteEntry 4}

-nlspGraphXRouteHopCount OBJECT-TYPE

-'''

-SYNTAX INTEGER ACCESS read-only mandatory STATUS DESCRIPTION "The number of hops necessary to reach the XRoute's destination." ::= {nlspGraphXRouteEntry 5}
+STATUS mandatory DESCRIPTION "This table contains the information about the XRoutes associated with a node in the graph." ::= {nispGraph 4} nlspGraphXRouteEntry OBJECT-TYPE SYNTAX NLSPGraphXRouteEntry ACCESS not-accessible STATUS mandatory DESCRIPTION "Each entry in the table contains the information for one XRoute associated with the node."
+INDEX nispGraphXRouteSysInstance, nlspGraphXRouteNLSPID, nlspGraphXRouteNetNum ::= {nlspGraphXRouteTable 1} NLSPGraphXRouteEntry ::= SEQUENCE { nlspGraphXRouteSysInstance INTEGER. nlspGraphXRouteNLSPID NLSPID, nlspGraphXRouteNetNum NetNumber, nlspGraphXRouteCost INTEGER, nlspGraphXRouteHopCount INTEGER } nlspGraphXRouteSysInstance OBJECT-TYPE SYNTAX INTEGER ACCESS read-only STATUS mandatory DESCRIPTION "The unique identifier of the instance of NLSP and IPX (via ipxSysInstance) to which this entry corresponds." ::= {nlspGraphXRouteEntry 1} nlspGraphXRouteNLSPID OBJECT-TYPE SYNTAX NLSPID ACCESS read-only STATUS mandatory DESCRIPTION "The NLSP ID of the node." ::= {nlspGraphXRouteEntry 2} nlspGraphXRouteNetNum OBJECT-TYPE SYNTAX NetNumber ACCESS read-only STATUS mandatory DESCRIPTION "The IPX network number of the XRoute's destination." ::= {nlspGraphXRouteEntry 3} nlspGraphXRouteCost OBJECT-TYPE SYNTAX INTEGER ACCESS read-only STATUS mandatory DESCRIPTION "The cost to reach the XRoute's destination." ::= {nlspGraphXRouteEntry 4} nlspGraphXRouteHopCount OBJECT-TYPE SYNTAX INTEGER ACCESS read-only STATUS mandatory DESCRIPTION "The number of hops necessary to reach the XRoute's